 The Rubenstein School Board of Advisors was established in 1993.
 The Board includes invited alumni, parents, donors, students, partners, and friends of the School and UVM who help advise the Dean on strategic opportunities and cultivate external relations for the School.
 Board members support the School in a variety of ways, and they are our most dedicated donors.
 Board of Advisors files (login required)

 Susan Swenson Barbuto, UVM '76 and MS Columbia University '82,, of Franklin Lakes, New Jersey, represents the School on UVM's National Campaign Council.
 Susan is an environmental commissioner, community educator, and advocate for sustainability.
 Susan earned a MS degree from Columbia University in 1982.
 She has been a local Shade Tree and Environmental Commissioner, Rutgers University Environmental Steward, Master Gardener, and educator with the local "Volunteer in the Parks" program.
 She has taught an environmental film class at a local community college and chairs a three town environmental film festival every spring.
 She has participated in the Ramapo College Masters in Sustainability program, and received an Award of Excellence from the New Jersey Learns Education for Sustainability/Cloud Institute.
 Formerly, Susan was a hospital social worker in New York City and adjunct faculty member at Columbia University.
 She is parent to Kristina (UVM '09) and Jarrett (UVM '12).
 Read more...

 Sarah Bergman, of Boston, Massachusetts, is an environmental and social justice consultant specializing in administration, staff management, finance and development.
-She recently served as the Assistant Executive Director of the Center for Biological Diversity, the nation's most prominent endangered species protection group, overseeing the administration, finance and development programs.
-Before joining the Center, she was a paralegal for the National Environmental Law Center in Boston, and has worked as a political organizer and fundraiser across the East Coast.
+She recently served as the Assistant Executive Director of the Center for Biological Diversity, the nation's most prominent endangered species protection group.
+Previously she was a paralegal for the National Environmental Law Center in Boston, and a political organizer and fundraiser across the East Coast.
 Sarah grew up in Southern Vermont.